Argonaut Games: BRender

+3D Movie Maker, developed by Microsoft, runs on BRender.

 BRender (abbreviation of "Blazing Renderer") is a development toolkit and a realtime 3D graphics engine for computer games, simulators, and graphic tools.
 It was developed and licensed by Argonaut Software.
 The engine supports Intel's MMX instruction set and Windows, MS-DOS, and PlayStation platforms.
 Support for 3D hardware graphics accelerator cards was added.
 Software made with BRender includes Carmageddon, Croc: Legend of the Gobbos, FX Fighter, I-War, and 3D Movie Maker.
 It was released as free and open-source software under the MIT License on 3 May 2022.